deividAlfa/Alfa166Bluetooth/Readme.md

 While in play mode, if the user pushes the "1-2" button (change tape play direction), this is detected and the CALL output is activated.<br>
 This is useful if your bluetooth module has hands-free function and button input to pick up or hang up a call.<br>

-To provide the best compatibility there are two adjustable options:
+To provide the best compatibility there are some adjustable options:
-* Button polarity ("POL").<br>
+* Button polarity ("**POL**").<br>
 	Open = Button idle state 0V (Low Level).<br>
 	Closed = Button idle state VCC (High level).<br>

-* Auto resume ("AR").<br>
+* Auto resume ("**AR**").<br>
 	Make a test on your phone: Start playing a song.
 Put in pause and then skip to the next song.<br>
 	Adjust as follows:<br>
 	Open = In pause state, cellphone resumes playback automatically after skipping tracks.<br>
 	Closed = In pause state, cellphone doesn't resume playback automatically after skipping tracks.<br>

-* Play-pause-call output.<br>
+There is an additional pin, **Play-pause-call** output.<br>
   Some bluetooth modules use play button for all functions.<br>
   In that case, use this output instead CALL or PLAY-PAUSE.<br>
-  If your module doesn't hace call feature, connecting this would also enable to use the 1-2 ICS button as play/pause.<br>
+  If your module doesn't have call feature, connecting this would also enable to use the 1-2 ICS button as play/pause.<br>

+Some phones or bluetooh modules don't like pressing the buttons too fast.<br>
+  If you have issues with the fastest (200mS), then try slower options (400, 600, 800, 1000mS).<br>
+  If it always fails when quickly pressing ICS buttons, and none of the builds fixes it, it means the phone or bluetooth module can't take two consecutive next/prev pulses.<br>
+  Use a **NoRepeat** build in that case.<br>

 The pins can be left floating (open) or connect to ground (closed).<br>